 - Analysis: Analysis of real-time data to track, manage, and improve shipping.

 - Quick action: Creating issues on priority, assigning to responsible parties, and taking quick action for fast exception recovery will pave the way to the resolution.

 Brands depend constantly on their carriers for updated status information regarding shipments or customer data.
 However, every time there is a delivery exception, shoppers blame the brand, not the shipping carriers.
 ShippingChimp offers brands the ability to notify their customers of any delivery exception such as delays, incorrect address even before they occur.
 Moreover, brands can own the entire delivery experience by sharing updates in brand’s voice and their logo.

 Brands Need to Keep Improving their Exception Recovery Process

 ShippingChimp seamlessly integrates with 50+ shipping carriers to enable brands to provide a seamless delivery experience.
 From sharing tracking updates in real-time for 10+ shipment transit data points to proactively informing customers of impending delays, ShippingChimp helps brands stand out with an exceptional experience.

-Post-purchase communication is the first step towards engaging with customers to build a long lasting relationship.
-With ShippingChimp, brands can achieve personalisation at scale with smart automation.
+Post-purchase communication is the first step towards engaging with customers to build a long-lasting relationship.
+With ShippingChimp, brands can achieve personalization at scale with smart automation.